 A phase I study of single-agent nilotinib or in combination with imatinib in patients with imatinib-resistant gastrointestinal stromal tumors.

 Clin Cancer Res.
 2009 Sep 15;15(18):5910-6.
 PubMed PMID: 19723647

 You can read two abstracts from earlier presentations about this trial:

-- an abstract of a paper presented at ASCO 2006 entitled "A phase I study of AMN107 alone and in combination with imatinib in patients (pts) with imatinib-resistant gastrointestinal stromal tumors (GIST)."
+- a paper was presented at ASCO 2006 entitled “A phase I study of AMN107 alone and in combination with imatinib in patients (pts) with imatinib-resistant gastrointestinal stromal tumors (GIST).”
 This was a preliminary report.

-- an abstract of a paper presented at ASCO 2007 entitled "A phase I study of nilotinib alone and in combination with imatinib (IM) in patients (pts) with imatinib-resistant gastrointestinal stromal tumors (GIST) - Study update."
+- a paper was presented at ASCO 2007 entitled “A phase I study of nilotinib alone and in combination with imatinib (IM) in patients (pts) with imatinib-resistant gastrointestinal stromal tumors (GIST) – Study update.”
 This update indicated that 68% of patients achieved stable disease lasting from 6 weeks to over 6 months, including 2 patients with wild-type GIST (no detected mutations).